Pregnancy announcements. Baby showers. Gender reveals. Maternity photoshoots. Creating registries.

 When your baby dies, that initial message of celebration and support changes–Sorry that the baby is gone.
 Let us know when you get pregnant again and we’ll plan another baby shower.

 Because when it comes to pregnancy and babies, we only seem to care when there is something to celebrate.
-Where does that leave the 1 in 4 women whose pregnancies will end in a loss?
+Where does that leave the 1 in 4 people whose pregnancies will end in the death of their baby?
 What does that mean for the 1 in 160 babies who will be stillborn?
-How do we explain ourselves to the 2,500 families who will lose their babies to SIDS this year?
+How do we explain ourselves to the thousands of families who will experience the death of their child and who need our support?